ITV/scala-pact/scalapact-docs/src/main/paradox/index.md

 ScalaPact is intended for Scala developers who are looking for a better way to manage the HTTP contracts between their services.

+## Source code
+The source for Scala-Pact can be found on [github](https://github.com/ITV/scala-pact).

 ## Acknowledgments
 ScalaPact is not an original idea - this project would never have happened without those who came before us: